In one year and out the other. Why New Year Resolutions are a waste of time.

 No substitute for now

 I never exhort anyone to implement any special job search or career strategies specifically to start on January 1st.
 Why?
 Goal setting should be ongoing.
 You wouldn’t need to start anything on 01.01 because you probably shouldn’t have stopped in the first place!
-If you need to change those goals on February 19th (Chinese New Year 2015) or the Spring equinox – it is not going to make the slightest bit of difference.
-There is no need either to wait 11 months until 2016 to review the situation.
+If you need to change those goals on February 1st (Chinese New Year 2022) or the Spring equinox – it is not going to make the slightest bit of difference.
+There is no need either to wait 11 months until 2023 to review the situation.
 We all know that.
+We also know that the best time is not then, but now.

 The 3 “S” Formula

-- SUCCESS – record your successes.
+🎯 SUCCESS – record your successes.
+Create a recognition record.
 We are very often our own harshest critics.
 So when you have achievements no matter how small – write them down somewhere in a little “Success Book” and look at them from time to time.
 Appreciate yourself, the people around you and what you already have and do well.
 Instead of focusing on our demons ( bad habits) – accentuate the positive.

 As the old joke goes “don’t let your new year be the new start for old habits”.